 As a senior-level executive in both the private and nonprofit sectors, I have designed and led large-scale, complex initiatives for a national education organization, a premier public affairs firm, and a statewide nonprofit.
 I have presented to groups as diverse as Harvard University’s Labor Management Program, American Association of School Administrators, and National School Boards Association.

 When our daughter, Grace, was born in 2003, I founded a national award-winning communications firm so I could spend more time with her.
 I continued to work with education leaders to improve student success, support teachers, and increase parent involvement in schools.

 Smart, efficient management of dollars was critical to success.
 I have served on executive teams responsible for budgets ranging from $14 million as a vice president with a statewide nonprofit with 45 staff members to nearly $1 billion as the former president of the Jeffco school board.

-In 2014, I was honored when the West Chamber of Commerce selected me as one of Jefferson County’s most distinguished women leaders.
+In 2014, I was honored when the West Metro Chamber selected me as one of Jefferson County’s most distinguished women leaders.

 My on-going commitment to our community runs deep:

 - Jeffco Boys & Girls Club Youth Investment Committee – chair

 - CASA of Jefferson and Gilpin Counties Advisory Council – member

 - St. Anthony Hospital Advisory Board (Centura Health) – board member